 The first picture shows what I’d already built: The second pic shows the motherboard box: A fairly old board designed to run Sky Lake chips, but will run Kaby Lake with a BIOS upgrade.
 I was using a Sky Lake Celeron, despite having updated the BIOS anyway.

 A Bad Case

-The case was a Fractal Design Core 1100: The worst and most badly-designed case on the planet; having no consideration for cable management or airflow, and very little idea about mounting drives either.
+The case was a Fractal Design Core 1100: The worst and most badly-designed case build on the planet; having no consideration for cable management or airflow, and very little idea about mounting drives either.
 I’d already mounted a 1TB SATAII HDD in the 5.25″

-optical drive bay using an adapter – as there was nowhere else to mount a 3.5″ HDD that gave enough room to connect it.
+optical drive bay using an adaptor – as there was nowhere else to mount a 3.5″ HDD that gave enough room to connect it.
 Despite having deemed the intended drive-mounting plate useless; I’d kept it, and I ended up using it to mount the SSD that I’d use for the system on.

 In The Box

 I’d kept everything “vital” in the motherboard box; such as the black plastic cover for the CPU pins: If I ever have to RMA the board I’ll need that. – If the board is returned with processor fitted I’ll probably lose the processor.
 If the board is returned with no CPU and the pins exposed then that’ll invalidate the warranty; so keep the cover and replace it in the case of an RMA.